luau-lang/luau/docs/_posts/2022-10-31-luau-semantic-subtyping.md

 ## Subtyping as a source of false positives

 One of the sources of false positives in Luau (and many other similar languages like TypeScript or Flow) is *subtyping*.
 Subtyping is used whenever a variable is initialized or assigned to, and whenever a function is called: the type system checks that the type of the expression is a subtype of the type of the variable.
-For example, if we types to the above program
+For example, if we add types to the above program
 ```lua
   local x : CFrame = CFrame.new()
   local y : Vector3 | CFrame